Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 Support from a maternity nurse

-• Conclusion: Start family life well prepared
+• Conclusion: Starting family life well prepared

-Transition phase from birth to postpartum
+Transition phase from birth to postpartum period

 A birth is only fully complete when the placenta has been expelled after the newborn.
 At the same time, the so-called postpartum period begins, which lasts about eight weeks.
 It is divided into the early postpartum period (up to 10 days after delivery) and the late postpartum period.
-During this time, the midwife supports the mother and accompanies the physical as well as emotional changes after birth.
+During this time, the midwife supports the mother and accompanies the bodily as well as emotional changes after birth.

 Hormonal changes